To provide an objective process for reviewing Staff HR Grievances.

 - If an employee is unsatisfied with the Informal Grievance response, the employee may initiate the Formal Grievance stage by executing and submitting the Staff HR Formal Grievance Form within five (5) business days after the employee is notified of the determination of the informal grievance and submitting it to the Human Resources Department at AskHR@case.edu or in person in Crawford Hall, Room 320.

-- During the formal grievance, Employee Relations will investigate the grievance or otherwise obtain additional evidence relating to the involved employment issue.
+- During the formal grievance, Employee Relations will review the documentation and may otherwise investigate or obtain additional evidence relating to the involved employment issue if necessary.
 Employee Relations will make one of the following determinations:

 - The PCA was warranted as issued and the formal grievance is dismissed.
 In such a case, Employee Relations may refer the grievant to other resources or may refer the matter to other appropriate university offices.